-+ Type Byte + Type Name Specification 0x01 GUID This is a 128 to 256 bit random number generated once and stored in the device.
-The GUID may be constructed from various identifiers on the device using a hash function or it may be just the raw random number.
++ + ++ Type Byte Type Name Specification 0x01 RAND This is a 128- to 256-bit random number generated once and stored in the device.
+This may be constructed by concatenating enough identifiers to be universally unique and then feeding the concatenation through a cryptographic hash function.
+It may also be a cryptographic quality random number generate once at the beginning of the life of the device and stored.
 This makes use of the IEEE company identification registry.
 An EUI is made up of an OUI and OUI-36 or a CID, different registered company identifiers, and some unique per-device identifier.
-EUIs are often the same as or similar 0x03 IMEI to MAC addresses.
+EUIs are often the same as or similar to MAC addresses.
 (Note that while devices with multiple network interfaces may have multiple MAC addresses, there is only one UEID for a device) TODO: normative references to IEEE.
-This is a 14-digit identifier consisting of an 8 digit Type Allocation Code and a six digit serial number allocated by the manufacturer, which SHALL be encoded as a binary integer over 48 bits.
-The IMEI value encoded SHALL NOT include Luhn 0x04 EUI-48 checksum or SVN information.
-This is a 48-bit identifier formed by concatenating the 24-bit OUI with a 24-bit identifier assigned by the organisation that 0x05 EUI-60 purchased the OUI.
-This is a 60-bit identifier formed by concatenating the 24-bit OUI with a 36-bit identifier assigned by the organisation that 0x06 EUI-64 purchased the OUI.
-This is a 64-bit identifier formed by concatenating the 24-bit OUI with a 40-bit identifier assigned by the organisation that purchased the OUI.
+0x03 IMEI This is a 14-digit identifier consisting of an 8-digit Type Allocation Code and a 6-digit serial number allocated by the manufacturer, which SHALL be encoded as a binary integer over 48 bits.
+The IMEI value encoded SHALL NOT include Luhn checksum or SVN information.
+0x04 EUI-48 This is a 48-bit identifier formed by concatenating the 24-bit OUI with a 24-bit identifier assigned by the organisation that purchased the OUI.
+0x05 EUI-60 This is a 60-bit identifier formed by concatenating the 24-bit OUI with a 36-bit identifier assigned by the organisation that purchased the OUI.
+0x06 EUI-64 This is a 64-bit identifier formed by concatenating the 24-bit OUI with a 40-bit identifier assigned by the organisation that purchased the OUI.